-The purpose of the Compensation Guidelines is to provide guidance to:
+The purpose of the compensation guidelines is to:

-- potential claimants and AEMO on the information required to be provided in support of a claim for compensation.
-Potential claimants include scheduled and non-scheduled generators, scheduled network service providers, scheduled loads and ancillary service providers; and - the Commission when determining whether compensation should be paid and the amount of compensation payable.
+- set out how the AEMC may consider whether compensation should be paid and the amount of compensation payable under the NER; and - provide guidance for potential claimants and the Australian Energy Market Operator (AEMO) on the information required to be provided in support of a claim for compensation.
+Potential claimants include scheduled and non-scheduled generators, scheduled network service providers, scheduled loads, ancillary service providers and demand response service providers (DRSPs).

-Under clause 3.14.6(n) of the NER, in making a final decision on a claim for compensation, the AEMC "must apply these Compensation Guideline unless it is satisfied that there are compelling reasons not to do so".
-This means that, in most cases it is likely that the AEMC would apply these Compensation Guidelines in making a final decision on a claim for compensation.
-However the AEMC is not bound to apply these Compensation Guidelines and there may be circumstances in which it is not appropriate for the AEMC to apply them in deciding on a claim for compensation.
+Under clause 3.14.6(n) of the NER, in making a final decision on a claim for compensation, the AEMC "must apply the compensation guidelines unless it is satisfied that there are compelling reasons not to do so".
+This means that, in most cases it is likely that the AEMC would apply the compensation guidelines in making a final decision on a claim for compensation.
+However, the AEMC is not bound to apply the compensation guidelines and there may be circumstances in which there are compelling reasons not to apply them in deciding on a claim for compensation.